txstate-etc/graphql-server/README.md

 }
 ```

-For convenience, `BaseService` passes most of the Context methods through to its context, to save you a little bit of typing:
+You might notice above that I used `this.loaders` instead of `this.ctx.loaders`, totally contradicting what I stated above.
+Well, for convenience, `BaseService` passes applicable methods through to its context, to save you a little bit of typing:

-`this.svc` for access to other models' services, a tiny bit easier than `this.ctx.svc`
+* `this.svc` for access to other models' services, a tiny bit easier than `this.ctx.svc`
-`this.loaders` for your dataloader-factory instance, a tiny bit easier than `this.ctx.loaders`
+* `this.loaders` for your dataloader-factory instance, a tiny bit easier than `this.ctx.loaders`
-`this.auth` for the user object provided by authentication, over `this.ctx.auth`
+* `this.auth` for the user object provided by authentication, over `this.ctx.auth`
-`this.timing` for development logging, over `this.ctx.timing`
+* `this.timing` for development logging, over `this.ctx.timing`

 So when you need access to data, no matter whether you are in a resolver or another model's service, you can obtain the service of your choice from the context.